Editor's Note — Ordinance no. 3001 §1, adopted December 23, 2008, repealed title IV in its entirety. See editor's note at beginning of title IV.

 - Mayor, Board of Aldermen and/or personnel authorized by them.

-- CLUB (INCLUDES A LODGE OR INSTITUTION)
+- CLUB AND CIVIC LODGE

 - COMMERCIAL USE (INCLUDES ESTABLISHMENT)